aamitn/winhider/README.md

 #### Could I automatically hide windows using a hotkey?

-Yes! with the installer and zip-bundles we provide 2 ways to achieve this :
+Yes! with the installer and zip-bundles we provide 3 ways to achieve this :
-- An Autohotkey(.ahk) script named `hide_hotkey.ahk` which could be run using Autohotkey v2+
+- An Autohotkey(.ahk) script named `hide_hotkey.ahk` which could be run using Autohotkey v2+.
-- If you dont have Autohotkey installed in your system, you could also use the precompiled `hide_hotkey.exe` to use hotkey functions
+- If you dont have Autohotkey installed in your system, you could also use the precompiled `hide_hotkey.exe` to use hotkey functions.
+- From GUI, just click the `Activate Hotkeys` to activate hotkeys.
 	> :
 	**Hotkey Legend**
 	`Ctrl+Shift+H` -> Hide from Screenshare